 There are multiple different options for nails, both in function and form.
 Many Domeless nails come in titanium, glass, and ceramic options, allowing users some personalization opportunities.
 For the most part, they all work the same way, leaving the decision of which to go with up to personal preference.

 Carb caps are the next element of dab rigs that confuse a lot of people, even though they are fairly straightforward.
 Carb caps come in various shapes and sizes, but are generally constructed from glass or ceramic.
 Simply, they are small circular pieces that cover up the top of the Domeless nail while you are toking away.
 Like a top cap with airflow holes milled out from a vape, the purpose of a carb cap is to aerate the material being vaporized, allowing smoke to be pulled through the piece and inhaled without letting any vapors escape into the air.
 You can pick one up for pretty cheap from just about any head shop out there, and they definitely increase the enjoyment you get from using dab rigs.

-Much like nails for dab rigs, wax pen coils come in an array of choices, allowing for a little bit of personalization.
+Much like how dab nails are used with rigs, wax pen coils come in an array of choices, allowing for a little bit of personalization.
 Each of the options works in basically the same way, but there are a few differences when it comes to how much flavor you get and how well they vaporize concentrates.
 From quartz rod coils to pancake coils and ceramic donuts, wax vapes allow you to customize your vaping experience to the max.